 Summary:

-The Groundskeeper performs grounds maintenance, including planting, mulching, weeding, and removal of litter.
-They will also engage in snow and ice removal, campus clean up, hardscape maintenance, and operates small grounds equipment.
+The Groundskeeper performs grounds maintenance, including planting, mulching, weeding, servicing outdoor trash receptacles, and removal of litter.
+They work to ensure the success of the campus waste and materials management programs, which entails the collection of recycling, compost, trash, and other materials throughout campus.
+When needed, they assist in performing small office moves, setups for university functions, and facilitating the storage and redistribution of durable goods.
+They also engage in snow and ice removal, campus clean up, hardscape maintenance, and operate small grounds equipment.
 The Groundskeeper typically works within assigned zone.
 However, the incumbent may be assigned to assist with work within and outside unit.
-Incumbent may be requested to serve on various department and/or university committees.

 Essential Functions: